NCAR/lrose-docs/lrose-core/lrose-data-flow.md

 For this we use the **latest_data_info** concept.
 This began life as simple ASCII files named _latest_data_info, but has since grown to include XML files, and XML messages passed via FMQs specfically for this purpose.

-The **latest_data_info** files and FMQ are written to the same directory in which the files are written.
+The **latest_data_info** files and FMQ are written to the same directory to which the files are written.
 In such a directory you will find the following files:

 | File  | Description |
 | ----  | ----------- |